 After the 2 – hours of boat travel from Caticlan, Aklan, I have reached Looc, the first municipality I’ve touched in the entire province.
 It was 10 AM when I arrived.
 So, I was really excited to unveil what’s lie ahead in that simple and peaceful town.
-Hungry on the other hand, I satisfied myself at the Maxvirs Restaurant located at the center town.
+Hungry on the other hand, I satisfied myself at the Maxvirs Restaurant located in the center of town.

-Fortunately, until today we have the communication.
+Fortunately, until today we have communication.
 We are constant text mates in fact.
 Maybe if I’ll travel back, then we could meet and have more fun with this man in Looc.
 Looking forward.

 A quick glance of San Fernando

 After the less exciting moment in Looc, I immediately moved to San Fernando, Romblon.
 In my travel, I have passed by the municipalities Odiongan and Calatarva.

 The nightlife of San Fernando is somewhat less exciting.
 They have these small videoke houses which cater drinks and songs near the port.
 I hate the chastity of the daily evening life there but since I had no choice I stayed and spent the night singing out loud.
 The good thing is, the neighborhoods did not complain.

 The next morning, I packed my things and then catch my ship trip.
 At the sea, I have savored the relaxing mood.
 The calm and blue ocean depicts a peaceful place.
 The wind gave me that freshness I cant have in the big city.
 At the back of my mind, I wish I could stay like that forever.
 And what added the excitement was the view of migrating flock of dolphins.

 Stop-Over at Romblon, Romblon